 I know that's my own opinion and some people love the geysers but what's great about the valleys is they aren't that crowded and you feel like you're more in a wild setting.
 I think that's what keeps some people away.
 They think it's too dangerous and prefer the safe feeling and amenities of what the Old Faithful and Mammoth Springs villages provide.

-If you can try to check out Lamar of Hayden at sunset.
+If you can try to check out Lamar or Hayden Valley at sunset.

 More to come in my next post.